-Besides the Impact and Knowledge, we use a third characteristic of an assumption to determine what is currently most risky, and that is the stage the startup is currently in.
+Besides the Impact and Knowledge, we use a third characteristic of an assumption to determine what is currently most risky, and that is the stage the venture is currently in.

-We learned that every startup goes to roughly the same four stages:
+We learned that every venture goes to roughly the same four stages:

 - Problem: Prove there is a problem (and who has that problem)